rubenhortas/rubenhortas.github.io/_posts/2023-07-02-ip_cheatsheet.md

 ---

 I'm an old school guy.
-I lerned to use `ifconfig`in the old timems and whith `ifconfig`I continue until today.
+I learned to use `ifconfig`in the old times and with `ifconfig`I continue until today.

 But, for a while, there is a new contender `ip`.
 `ip` is a network tool called to replace `ipconfig`, is installed on all modern gnu/linux distributions, and it's more powerful than `ipconfig`.

 So, it's time to learn `ip`, and, to do it, what better way to do it than by keeping a cheeatsheet with the most used commands?

 # Syntax